imperfectandcompany/postogon-api/README.md

 returns with the username of the user to confirm that the username is set (used to see if onboarding is finished or not)
 //CHECKS IF TOKEN IS VALID FIRST

+/isUserAdmin?token=${getToken()}
+returns with the true or false based on if the username owning provided token (if that exists) is admin or not.
+//CHECKS IF TOKEN IS VALID FIRST

+/isUserVerified?username={{$userName}}
+returns with true or false based on if username provided is verified within users table of the database or not.

 /user?username={{$randomUserName}}
 returns true or false depending if the username exists or not.
 //USED TO SEE IF USERNAME IS TAKEN WHEN SETTING INITIALLY IN ONBOARDING OR WHEN UPDATING WITHIN SETTINGS PAGE